-With careful use of flash, you can make your photos look natural as though no artificial lighting had been used.
+With careful use of flash, you can make your photos look natural—as though no artificial lighting had been used.
 Certain flash photography techniques can enhance the photo by further reducing contrast while looking very natural.

-Ambient Light plus Flash Photography
+Ambient Light Plus Flash Photography

-Let’s try two examples:
+Let’s try two examples.

-- Shoot in manual mode because you need to be in control of your exposure metering for accuracy and consistency.
+- Shoot in manual mode, because you need to be in control of your exposure metering for accuracy and consistency.

-- Now turn on your flash and adjust your flash to TTL-BL mode which balance flash automatically with ambient light (as I’m using Nikon).
+- Now turn on your flash and adjust your flash to TTL-BL mode which balances flash automatically with ambient light (as I’m using Nikon).
 Adjust your flash compensation.
 Start from 0 EV compensation and slowly go up until plus 1.7 EV.
 How much is enough?
 There is no one correct answer to that as it depends how much flash you need to use as a fill in flash.
 In this example you surely need a stronger fill-flash to match the sunlit background.

-- Again always shoot on manual mode.
+- Again always shoot in manual mode.

 - Meter correctly for the available light.

 - Adjust your flash to TTL-BL mode.
-As for out door, I usually start from -1.3 EV because Nikon Speedlights on TTL-BL mode balance flash automatically with ambient light and I will always shoot with flash firing straight on.
+As for outdoors, I usually start from -1.3 EV because Nikon Speedlights on TTL-BL mode balance flash automatically with ambient light and I will always shoot with flash firing straight on.
 The real idea is to use the flash as a fill-light only and to lift the shadows.

 About the Author